|

 ROOT CAUSE #2 - PERMANENT STORING OF SENSITIVE CREDIT CARD DATA

-THE PROBLEM: It is common knowledge the vast majority of the world's credit card and identity data theft can be traced directly back to data being compromised when permanently electronically stored in databases, within storage devices, on online networks and other forms of storage appliances and systems ....
+THE PROBLEM: It is estimated that somewhere around 95% (some statistics compilers suggest it is higher) of the worlds credit card and identity data theft can be traced directly back to data being compromised when permanently stored in databases, within storage devices, on online networks and other forms of internet accessible appliances and systems ....

 More than 100 million credit cards may have been compromised in data breach